Clanton, Suwannapura win LPGA Tour team event

 Suwannapura won her second tour title, and Clanton her first.
 They finished at 27-under 253.

+“It’s pretty awesome,” Suwannapura said.
+“I couldn’t ask for a better partner.”

 Clanton earned spots the next two weeks in the Evian Championship and Women’s British Open.
+The first Auburn player to win on the tour, she began the season without a full LPGA Tour card after finishing $8 out of the top 100 on the 2018 money list.

+Suwannapura, from Thailand, won the Marathon Classic last year for her first tour title.

 Jin Young Ko and Minjee Lee closed with a 58 to finish second.

+“We both played better than we did the last time we played four-balls,” Lee said.
+“We just had a better rhythm out there.
+I think we just fed off each other.
+Jin Young had so many birdies today, so I just tried to keep up pretty much.”

 Sisters Ariya Jutanugarn and Moriya Jutanugarn tied for third with Na Yeon Choi and Jenny Shin at 20 under.
 They each shot 61.

+“So much fun,” Ariya Jutanugarn said.
+“Need to be patient with alternate shot, but also even best ball we still have to be patient because we feel like you going to make birdie hole after hole, but it’s not going to happen.”

+Canadians Brooke Henderson and Alena Sharp were fifth at 19 under after a 61.